overbrowsing/pruner/README.md

    ```

 2. **Set Up Images**:
-   - Ensure that `imageName` matches the base name used for the pruner tile images.
+   - Ensure that `imageName` matches the base name used for the 'tile' images.
 For instance, if `imageName` is `landscape`, the images should be named `landscape 1.webp`, `landscape 2.webp`, and so on.
-   - Add the `data-pruner` attributes to the image, specifying the name of the image, the number of columns, rows, tile width, tile height, mobile breakpoint, mobile scale factor, and image path.
+   - Add the `data-pruner` attributes to the image, specifying the name of the image, the number of columns, rows, 'tile' width, 'tile' height, mobile breakpoint, mobile scale factor, and image path.

 ### Mobile Optimization

-On mobile devices (below the `mobileBreakpoint`), only the central tiles of the grid are loaded for improved performance.
-This is determined by the `mobileScale` parameter, which adjusts the scaling of the tiles based on the device’s screen size.
-For larger screens, the entire tiled image grid is constructed and displayed on a canvas.
+On mobile devices (below the `mobileBreakpoint`), only the central 'tiles' of the grid are loaded for improved performance.
+This is determined by the `mobileScale` parameter, which adjusts the scaling of the 'tiles' based on the device’s screen size.
+For larger screens, the entire 'tiled' image grid is constructed and displayed on a canvas.

 ### Region of Interest (ROI)

 The Region of Interest `roi` attribute allows developers to shift the focal point of an image.
-ROI activates on smaller form factors and adjusts the image by shifting its focus based on the defined tile number, ensuring that off-centre subjects are the centre of attention within the viewport.
+ROI activates on smaller form factors and adjusts the image by shifting its focus based on the defined 'tile' number, ensuring that off-centre subjects are the centre of attention within the viewport.

 ## Performance

 ### Methodology

 To evaluate the performance improvements from using **`pruner.js`** compared to loading two full images for desktop and mobile, tests were conducted using the [Example HTML Setup](#example-html-setup).
-The test image (1500 x 1000px) was split into a 5x5 grid, with each tile measuring 300 x 200px.
+The test image (1500 x 1000px) was split into a 5x5 grid, with each 'tile' measuring 300 x 200px.
 All image assets are available in the [`/assets`](/assets) folder.
 The original image was sourced from [T. Keller on Unsplash](https://unsplash.com/photos/landscape-photography-of-lake-and-mountain-73F4pKoUkM0).

 #### Example HTML Setup Test

 This experiment compared two approaches to image loading:

 - **Using [Srcset](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/srcset)**: Loading two images using the 1500 x 1000px for desktop and 500 x 1000px for mobile.
-- **Using `pruner.js`**: Loading 25 tiles (300 x 200px) plus the 3,189 bytes minified script.
+- **Using `pruner.js`**: Loading 25 'tiles' (300 x 200px) plus the 3,189 bytes minified script.

 To ensure consistent and accurate results, the following factors were considered: